EndPointCorp/end-point-blog/2010/09/27/postgres-configuration-best-practices.html.md

 autovacuum_analyze_scale_factor = 0.3
 ```

-Because everything is in one place, at the bottom of the file, and not commented out, it's very easy to see what is going on.
+Because everything is in one place, at the bottom of the file, and not commented out, it’s very easy to see what is going on.
 The groups above are somewhat arbitrary, and you can leave them out or create your own, but at least keep things grouped together as much as possible.
 When in doubt, use the same order as they appear in the original postgresql.conf.

 Sometimes people change important settings in a group, such as for bulk loading of data.
 In this case, I usually make a separate group for it at the very bottom.
 This makes it easy to switch back and forth, and helps to prevent people from (for example) forgetting to switch fsync back on: